What to pack for Poland in winter

 Canada Goose Lorette Parka – ideal for Poland in winter.
 Photo: Lyst.com

-Truthfully speaking, I’m a bit biased when it comes to Woolrich, simply because I have the Arctic Parka.
+Truthfully speaking, I’m a bit biased when it comes to Woolrich, because I’ve the Arctic Parka.
 As someone who detests the cold, it’s also the best investment piece I own.

-The Woolrich Fur Trim Arctic Parka is an equally good choice for men.
+Any of the Woolrich Arctic range is a good choice for men.
 Filled with 90% duck down and 10% feathers, this winter jacket can take sub-zero temperatures.
-They ethically source the fur in the hood, which can also be removed if you wish.
+They ethically source the fur in the hood, which you can also remove if you wish.

 One advantage Woolrich jackets has over Canada Goose is that the jackets are machine washable.
 However, I still get mine dry cleaned to maintain it as long as possible.

 Me, my Woolrich Arctic Parka and the Dolomites

 “…this packing guide will get you through the cold season.”

 Alongside having a quality winter jacket for Poland, winter accessories were also essential.
 I took my cashmere hat, wool gloves and a wool scarf.
 Forgive the material name dropping, but wool was my go-to for keeping me warm in sub-zero Poland temperatures.

 2. Wool and cashmere scarves

 Before purchasing any winter accessory, try to find out the percentage of an item’s material rather than taking the brand’s word.